 7 – Long-Distance Real Estate Investing | By David Greene

 Greene expounds upon strategies that will favor the long-distance real estate investor.
-In its, Greene shows that you can build your real estate portfolio in any location.
+In it, Greene shows that you can build your real estate portfolio in any location.
 By demonstrating how to grow key relationships through local teams.
 Greene teaches how to detect market shifts to square away the opportunities and find deals in any market.
 Greene teaches how to utilize technology to implement these strategies through the power of the internet.
-He further demonstrates rental formulas, niches, how to understand and working the market, maximize ROI, and other tricks to help the investor to find more real estate investing deals.
+He further demonstrates rental formulas, niches, how to understand and work the market, maximize ROI, and other tricks to help the investor to find more real estate investing deals.

 Quotes from the book;